-Courses required for the Ph.D. degree in Neurobiology include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Transitional Neuroscience (NBIO 723) and Communicating Scientific Results (NBIO 850).
+Courses required for the Ph.D. degree in Neurobiology include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Transitional Neuroscience (NBIO 723), Communicating Scientific Results (NBIO 850) and Statistics for Lab Scientists (BBSP 710).
 Students are also required to choose and complete two electives most relevant to their thesis work.
 The Courses menu lists descriptions of these core courses of the Neurobiology Curriculum, as well as popular elective topics taken by students.
 Additional elective courses in Biochemistry, Statistics, Molecular Biology, Physiology, etc., are available to compensate specific deficiencies or enhance training.
 It is the current philosophy of the Curriculum faculty that students should receive a broad exposure to as many aspects of Neuroscience as reasonable, from molecules and genetics, through systems, behavior and human diseases of the nervous system.

 The purpose of this year-long course is to present the experimental and theoretical basis for our current understanding of nervous system function and disease.
 The course fosters an understanding of how we accumulate knowledge and test hypotheses in neuroscience.
 The course runs as a series of three blocks in the fall and three blocks in the spring.
 It is team-taught by NBIO faculty who teach sections in their particular areas of expertise, in order to assure students gain optimal understanding of the information.
 Fall and Spring: Stuber and staff.